 8 Page: Short-hand for Common Patterns

-The Web Server provides a simple utility library for building Web applications that consistent mostly of send/suspend/dispatch-created pages and request handling.
+The Web Server provides a simple utility library for building Web applications that consist mostly of send/suspend/dispatch-created pages and request handling.

 Similarly, many Web applications make use almost exclusively of functions that are arguments to embed/url and immediately invoke send/suspend/dispatch.